 1. Bring 5 cups of water and the hon dashi to boil in a medium-sized pot.
 Add the shitake mushrooms and wakame and boil for another 3 minutes.
 Reduce to a simmer and add the tofu, shallot and vermicelli noodles.
+Ladle out a half cup of the broth and mix with the miso in a separate bowl to combine.
+Add the miso mixture back into the pot.
 Cut the lime in half and squeeze one half directly into the soup.
 Slice the other half into wedges for serving.

-2. Fish the shitakes out out with chopsticks and slice into strips to add the serving bowls.
+2. Fish the shitakes out with chopsticks and slice into strips to add the serving bowls.
 Divide the soup into four bowls- using chopsticks to transfer the noodles and seaweed.
-Serve with a bottle of fish sauce on the table, a jar of togarishi and lime wedges.
+Serve with a bottle of fish sauce on the table, a jar of togarashi and lime wedges.

-I would recommend about 1/2 teaspoon of fish sauce and 2 dashes of togarishi for each bowl.
+I would recommend about 1/2 teaspoon of fish sauce and 2 dashes of togarashi for each bowl.